lupyuen/lupyuen.github.io/src/auto2.md

 > ![GPIO 8 Jumper must be set to Low (Non-Flashing Mode)](https://lupyuen.github.io/images/auto2-jumper.jpg)

-(Or the LoRaWAN Test App will fail when the timers get triggered too quickly, not sure why)
+(Or the LoRaWAN Test will fail because the timers get triggered too quickly, not sure why)

 Remember to connect a __LoRa Antenna__! [(See this)](https://lupyuen.github.io/images/auto2-pinedio2.jpg)